ham-systems/temperature-map-gl/README.md

 	p: 3, // used in calculating the IDW values, see wikipedia article mentioned at the bottom of this
 	canvas: null, //use this canvas element and don't create a new one
 	opacity: 0.5,// opacity of the canvas
-	range_factor: 0.01,//used in scaling the values so they don't clip when storing them as channels of the framebuffer texture
+	range_factor: 0.00390625,//used in scaling the values so they don't clip when storing them as channels of the framebuffer texture
 	gamma: 2.2,//used in altering the color during draw pass
 	brightness: 0.00,//used in brightening the color during draw pass
-	contrast: 6,//used in altering the color during draw pass
 	show_points: false,//add
-	framebuffer_factor: 0.25,//the ratio of the dimensions of the calculation framebuffer in relation to the actual canvas
+	framebuffer_factor: 1.0,//the ratio of the dimensions of the calculation framebuffer in relation to the actual canvas
 	image_zindex: 0,//style z-index given to the image
-	floating_point_texture: true,//use floating point texture for calculation, if not supported this automatically becomes false, but the results are incorrect...
 	point_text: function(val) {//used when the show_points is true of the draw_points() method is called explicitly.
 It returns the text on the points shown for given value val var v;
 		if(val < 1)